Local Development

 Backend Restart

 The Go backend does not hot-reload by default.
-After making changes to Go files, you need to stop the server (Ctrl+C) and run go run cmd/server/main.go again.
+After making changes to Go files, stop the server (Ctrl+C) and run go run cmd/server/main.go again.

 go install github.com/cosmtrek/air@latest